EducationalWave

 Maintaining genetic diversity is important in captive breeding programs to guarantee the long-term health and adaptability of species.
 However, the risk of inbreeding poses a significant challenge, potentially leading to genetic abnormalities and reduced fitness.

-Related Pros and Cons of Living in Indiana
+Related Pros and Cons of Apple Music

 Overcoming these challenges is essential for the success of breeding programs aimed at preserving endangered species.